ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: Preliminaries and Assumptions

 \subsection{Zero-Knowledge Proof System Model}

 The constructions in this paper assume a general-purpose zero-knowledge proof system supporting succinct non-interactive arguments of knowledge, building on the foundational framework of interactive proofs~\cite{goldwasser-micali-rackoff}.
-The specific proving system is not fixed and may be instantiated using SNARK-~\cite{groth16}, PLONK-~\cite{plonk}, STARK-~\cite{stark}, or IPA-based constructions~\cite{bulletproofs}.
+The specific proving system is not fixed and may be instantiated using SNARK-based~\cite{groth16}, PLONK-based~\cite{plonk}, STARK-based~\cite{stark}, or IPA-based constructions~\cite{bulletproofs}.
 We assume the following standard properties: \begin{itemize}[nosep,leftmargin=1.5em] \item \textbf{Completeness}: An honest prover with a valid witness can always produce an accepting proof. \item \textbf{Knowledge soundness}: For any $\PPT$ prover $\mathcal{P}^*$ that produces an accepting proof with non-negligible probability, there exists a $\PPT$ extractor $\mathcal{E}$ that, given access to $\mathcal{P}^*$, outputs a valid witness with overwhelming probability.
 Formally,

 \item \textbf{Zero-knowledge}: Proofs reveal no information about the private witness beyond the validity of the statement. \item \textbf{Public-input binding}: The proof is cryptographically bound to the declared public inputs.
 For any $\PPT$ adversary,